 Caterpillars of this type do not possess stingers and can grow up to 1.5 inches (40 mm) long.
 They feed on horse chestnut and sycamore trees.

-The most distinguishing characteristics of the larva of the sycamore moth are the pyramidal tufts of orange-yellow spikes that run along its back and the row of white dots that run along its sides.
+The most distinguishing characteristics of the sycamore moth larva are the pyramidal tufts of orange-yellow spikes that run along its back and the row of white dots that run along its sides.

 10. Milkweed Tiger Moth Caterpillar

-Because of the black, white, and orange hairy tufts that cover its body, the caterpillar of the milkweed tiger moth (Euchaetes egle) has a very unusual appearance that resembles a worm with spikes.
+Because of the black, white, and orange hairy tufts covering its body, the caterpillar of the milkweed tiger moth (Euchaetes eagle) has a very unusual appearance, resembling a worm with spikes.

 As it develops into adulthood, the spiny bug, also known as the milkweed tussock moth, takes on a more orange look.
 These creatures feed on leaves and have spines up to 1.3 inches long (35 mm).

-In addition, as a result of the chemicals that they take in from the milkweed sap, these spiky caterpillars become toxic to birds and other animals who eat them.
+In addition, the chemicals they take in from the milkweed sap make these spiky caterpillars toxic to birds and other animals that eat them.

-The milkweed tiger moth caterpillar is identifiable by the black, orange, and white tufts that cover its body.
-These are the caterpillar’s defining characteristics.
+The milkweed tiger moth caterpillar is identifiable by the black, orange, and white tufts covering its body.

 11. White-marked Tussock Caterpillar